-If you follow the recommended amounts below, a smoothie containing all of the Must-Haves (apple, greens, berries, nut butter, and powdered grass blend) and three of the Nice-To Haves (for this example, let’s say honey, hemp hearts, and algae powder) is only about $4.
+If you follow the recommended amounts below, a smoothie containing all of the Must-Haves (apple, greens, berries, nut butter, powdered grass blend, and honey) and two of the Nice-To Haves (for this example, let’s say hemp hearts and algae powder) is only about $4.
 The other day, I bought a green juice from a popular chain in my neighborhood that only contained cucumber, kale, broccoli, spinach, and lemon…and it cost a whopping $10!

 Also, remember that a green smoothie should serve as a meal replacement.
 Sometimes I even make one for dinner!

 - 1/2 cup cauliflower (fresh or frozen)

 - 1 handful greens (fresh or frozen)